ascend4/ascend4/solvers/a4sqp/cutest/README.md

-# A4SQP/IPOPTC CUTEst Drivers
+# A4SQP/IPOPTC/CONOPT CUTEst Drivers

-This directory contains CUTEst package drivers for the A4SQP IPOPT-like C API and for IPOPT's installed `IpStdCInterface.h`.
+This directory contains CUTEst package drivers for the A4SQP IPOPT-like C API for IPOPT's installed `IpStdCInterface.h`, and for CONOPT's installed C API.
 They are intentionally outside normal ASCEND builds.

 The local stock CUTEst `ipopt` package uses the older Fortran IPOPT interface and segfaulted in smoke testing.
 The `ipoptc` package here uses the same C